dresdner353/energyutils/SHELLY_EM_UTIL.md

    - Data for any given day is only retrieved when the target YYYYMMDD_hour.jsonl file is not present in the output directory
    - So retrieval acts incrementally, only pulling data for days you do not already have.
 * The --auth_key is the API key you retrieved from your account
+* The --force_download option will force download data for any specified day in the defined range even if the data file is already present.
+Normal behaviour is to only pull down data for days that were not previously retrieved
-* The --incl_today option can be added to additionally request data for the current incomplete day.
-Normally the latest daya retrieved is yesterday
+* The --incl_today option can be added to retrieve partial data for today and all of yesterday.
+Normal download only starts from yesterday.
+This option also force retrieves data for these two days specifically, overwriting any previously downloaded data.

 ## Example Run
 ```